-Dwejra Tower, one of the Knights’ watch towers sits on a vantage point overlooking Fungus Rock.
-Used as a method of guarding the coast of the Maltese islands against attacks from the sea, this particular tower was built in 1651, during the reign of Grandmaster Lascaris.
+Dwejra Tower, one of the Knights’ coastal watchtowers sits on a vantage point overlooking Fungus Rock.
+Used as a method of guarding the coast of the Maltese islands against attacks from the sea, this particular tower was built in 1652, during the reign of Grandmaster Lascaris.

-The tower fell into disuse in 1873 and despite serving British troops as an observation post during the early 20th century, it was left largely neglected until in 1997 local NGO and caretaker of sites of heritage Din l-Art Helwa invested in its restoration and is under its protection now.
-The tower is accessible to the public all year round, from Mon-Fri from 9am-3pm and on weekends and public holidays from 12-3pm.
+The tower is accessible to the public all year round, from Mon-Fri from 9 am-3 pm and on weekends and public holidays from 12-3 pm.
 It’s easy to confirm that the tower is open to visitors with a flag being flown atop the structure during opening hours.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)